yanvow/adhd_ds/index.md

 (Sum up which ones are the best from ratings and profit) Much has changed over the years and so did cinema.
 But did the story lines/movie arcs change too?
 By presenting the best arcs in relation to revenue and ratings, we show the evolution of the arc in a timeline.
 Comparing the rating and revenue in the same plot, indicates certain changes over time and visualizes its commonalities.

-{% include timeline_rating_clusters_action.html %}

-{% include timeline_bo_clusters_action.html %}

 add plots over time of only best arc per genre with box office and ratings in same plot to compare

 ### Conclusion